intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

   transformation tasks must be performed alongside or prior to training, often involving different computation patterns and resource requirements.

-By supporting these hybrid scenarios, the framework enables users to build more flexible, efficient, and scalable machine learning pipelines that can adapt to a wide range of real-world requirements.
+By supporting these unified scenarios, the framework enables users to build more flexible, efficient, and scalable machine learning pipelines that can adapt to a wide range of real-world requirements.

-This document outlines the design and architecture of a hybrid training framework that integrates elastic training with other processing paradigms, providing a comprehensive solution for complex machine learning workloads.
+This document outlines the design and architecture of a unified training framework that integrates elastic training with other processing paradigms, providing a comprehensive solution for complex machine learning workloads.

 > This is also an architecture design for [Unified MPMD Control](./unified-mpmd-control-proposal.md)